joker-b/AnimTaskMgr/README.md

 Let's assume that we have a lot of 3D objects to build at startup time, during which a 3D "spinner" indicates ongoing progress.

 Below is some abbreviated code.
-It shows a typical example using THREE.js (THREE.js is not at all required -- all animation schemes benefit).
+It shows a typical example using THREE.js (THREE.js is not at all required -- any perf-sensitive app can use AnimTaskMgr).
 You'll see we start the `AnimTskMgr` then add a couple of tasks to it and just let the manager handle the grunt work during our animation loop.
 Done.

 	var ATM = new AnimTaskMgr();